 - What makes you feel safe?

-- What risk am I willing to take?
+- What risks are you willing to take?

-- Am I prepared to face the consequences of my risk behavior?
+- Are you prepared to face the consequences of risky behavior?

 - Do you have good information about what are safer behaviors?

-- What else do I have to learn to protect myself?
+- What else do you have to learn to protect yourself and other?

-- Do I feel able to negotiate condoms, dental dams, use of lube?
+- Do you feel able to negotiate condoms, dental dams, use of lube?

-- Can I share my sexual history with ease or is it a challenge to talk about?
+- Can you share your sexual history with ease or is it a challenge to talk about?

-- What information do I need from a person before I do something sexual?
+- What information do you need from a person before you do something sexual?

-- If I find out that I have contracted an STD, could I tell my sexual partners?
-How would I remember who needed to be told?
+- If you find out that you have contracted an STD, can you tell your sexual partners?
+How will you remember who needed to be told?

-- How much of my information about my sexual health do I want to share with the community?
+- How much of your information about your sexual health do I want to share with potential partners?

-- How easy would it be for me to share the answer to these questions with a member of my community or a partner?
+- How easy would it be for you to share the answer to these questions with a member of your community or a partner?

 This a a subset of boundaries and just another way to think about them.
 Sometime people have different limits for different partners.

-Next tell your partner what is your limit and why.
+Next tell your partner what your limits and boundaries and why.